 - a fixed fee (the availability of a fixed fee option is assessed on a case by case basis).

 There will be costs on top.
-These are fees and charges which Tozers may need to pay on your behalf as part of the process and may include Probate Registry fees, fees for swearing oaths and fees for placing advertisements if needed.
-A standard Probate Registry application fee is currently £155; the fee for swearing an oath is usually £5 in intestate estates and £7 where a Will is available.
+These are fees and charges which Tozers may need to pay on your behalf as part of the process and may include Probate Registry fees, and fees for placing advertisements if needed.
+A standard Probate Registry application fee is currently £155.
 The cost of any advertisements will depend upon a number of factors including where the deceased lived; these fees are likely to be in the region of £180 – £280 including VAT where relevant.
 Other costs may arise depending on the circumstances.

 Tozers’ experts in this work are shown on the right hand side of the screen.
 Please click on the links to find out more about their particular areas of expertise and experience.